dgillman/tf-aws-client-vault/README.md

   - optionally create private subnet (currently part of VPC module)
   - optionally create VPN (currently part of VPC module)
 - implement kitchen-terraform testing with awspec
+- upgrade to use Consul backend instead of S3